 More information here: www.workwithjoshua.com/rated-jack-parrottas-amazon-australia-seller-excellence-course/

 Online Aussie Entrepreneurs by Neil Asher.
 This course is good, you’ll get the basics.
 I recommend that people take this course, make some money and then trade up to a more expensive course listed above.
 Or skip straight to the more expensive course.
-At $77 per month, this course is certainly the dirt cheapest of the bunch and a real case of getting what you pay for.
-The engines will start, I just wouldn’t rely on this one.
+At $77 per month, this course is certainly the cheapest of the bunch and a real case of getting what you pay for.

-Here’s in-depth review of Neil’s very average Amazon course: www.workwithjoshua.com/aussie-online-entrepreneurs-by-neil-asher-an-existing-amazon-seller-takes-the-course/
+Here’s an in-depth review of Neil’s reasonably good Amazon course: www.workwithjoshua.com/aussie-online-entrepreneurs-by-neil-asher-an-existing-amazon-seller-takes-the-course/

 The Proton that could be a Porsche

 Kevin David.
 This guy is young, super young.
 He was an accountant, he recently started selling on Amazon and now he sells his courses on how to sell on Amazon.
 It goes by various dodgy names such as Ninja X and Zon FBA.
 He’s a marketer more than a course content provider.
+In fact, he’s recently been caught out with fake screenshots.
 This guy has some real potential, so I look forward to seeing him grow over the next 3 years.
 I’ve chosen not to look into his course, as I like Amazon teachers that have actual past business experience.
 This guy is about selling courses, as opposed to selling on Amazon and teaching others.